 Test the fire extinguishers regularly!
 Train yourself as regards fire fighting.
-Consider always the seamanlike care duty.
+Always obey seaman's duty!

-2.8 Anchor (option)
+2.8 Anchor-, towing- and warping facilities (option)

-The bower anchor (plough anchor), abt.
-17 kg, hot-galvanised, is known for its high holding power.
+The bower anchor (plough anchor), about 17 kg, hot-galvanised, (is known for its high holding power).
 It lays ready-to-fall in an anchor stowage device and is secured with a bolt.
-The chain has a length of 50 m and a nominal thickness of 8 mm.
-It is run out by an electric anchor windlass operated with a remote control.
+The chain (option) has a length of 50 m and a nominal thickness of 8 mm.
+It is run out by an electric anchor windlass (option) operated with a remote control.
 The remote control is placed in the chain locker before use and its function is activated at the switch board.